 Concrete casting taster workshop - led by Jo Woffinden, designer-maker working with concrete and ceramics.

 Students will learn the processes involved in casting concrete objects through practical hands-on making and enquiry and importantly have fun while creating!
 This one-off workshop aims to provide students with an introduction to the material and the skills and confidence to make concrete objects independently at home, with minimal resources and tools.

 Classes are taught in small groups of 4 people per session, enabling individual attention to students and fast progression.

 Wear comfortable clothing, please bring an apron or an old shirt to protect your clothing.
 Bring a notebook and pen for your concrete recipes!
 A calculator could be handy, if you have one on your phone..
-You could bring a small piece of material to use as a texture test - this is optional.
-It would need to be nonporous and not a deep texture with undercuts and the size under 10x10cm.
-Plastic food packaging can work well and have interesting surfaces.
+Bring a piece of material to use as a texture test - Optional. (nonporous, shallow texture, under 10x10cm).
+Textured plastic food packaging also works well.
 The following safety equipment will be provided for the workshop: gloves, dust mask & goggles.
 Other basic equipment required for the workshop will be provided: pre-made moulds, tools, mixing bowls/jugs, weighing scales and raw materials.
 Cast concrete objects will require at least 24 hours to cure.
-They will need to be collected from the studio within 2 weeks after making.
+They will need to be collected from the studio within 2 weeks of making.

 Flexible cancellation policy